Hereford and Worcester: Abolition

 As part of the 1990s English local government reform, the Local Government Commission under John Banham recommended that Herefordshire should become a unitary authority, with the rest of the former county retaining a two-tier structure.
 This came into effect on 1 April 1998.
-A new Herefordshire district was formed from the Herefordshire parts of Malvern Hills and Leominster, along with Hereford and South Herefordshire, and became a unitary authority.
+A new unitary Herefordshire was formed from the Herefordshire parts of Malvern Hills and Leominster, along with Hereford and South Herefordshire, and became a unitary authority.
 The remainder of those two districts became a new Malvern Hills district, in the new two-tier non-metropolitan county of Worcestershire, along with the remaining districts.

-Despite its abolition, some remnants of Hereford & Worcester's existence remain.
-For example, there is still a Hereford and Worcester Fire and Rescue Service.
-Also, the name is still used by some organisations, such as the BBC local radio station BBC Hereford and Worcester.
-There is also a Hereford and Worcester Chamber of Commerce.
+Despite its abolition, the former county's name remains in use by organisations such as Hereford and Worcester Fire and Rescue Service, BBC Hereford and Worcester, and the Hereford and Worcester Chamber of Commerce.

-If Hereford and Worcester still existed, the population of the county would be 787,893 people in 2019.
+If Hereford and Worcester still existed, the population of the county would be 797,935 people in 2022.